7-Day Honeymoon and Couples Getaway Itinerary for Niue

-Niue offers a wide range of fishing charters, where passionate locals and expats show you their favourite fishing grounds and techniques to pull up the biggest fish.
-Some fishing charters will even give you some of the fish to cook up at your accommodation or will take your catch to local restaurants for you to try at a discounted price later.
-Find out more about the fishing charters in The Guide to Fishing in Niue.
+Niue presents a wide range of fishing charters, where passionate locals and expats show you their fishing grounds.
+They’ll also share techniques to pull up huge fish species, from wahoo to mahimahi!
+Some fishing charters will give you some of the fish to cook up at your accommodation, while others will take your catch to local restaurants for you to try later.
+Learn more about fishing charters in The Guide to Fishing in Niue.

 As fishing charters aren’t the cheapest thing to do, a good affordable alternative is swimming and snorkelling at the Limu Pools on the west coast.
 The sea track to the Limu Pools is near the village of Namukulu where the main pools are best enjoyed at half-to-full incoming tide.

 You’ll have likely worked up an appetite from scuba diving or caving, pick up some fish and chips either from Cafe Tavana (Alofi Commercial Centre) for lunch or the Crow’s Nest (Alofi Commercial Centre) for dinner – ideal for sharing!

 Day 6 – Swim with Whales and Dolphins or Walk to the Talava Arches and Matapa Chasm

 Travel time: 10-20 minutes drive.